dotnet/docs/docs/core/tutorials/cli-templates-create-template-package.md

 ---
 title: Create a template package for dotnet new
-description: Learn how to create a csproj file that will build a template package for the dotnet new command.
+description: Learn how to create a csproj file that builds a template package for the dotnet new command.
 author: adegeo
 ms.date: 02/03/2022
 zone_pivot_groups: dotnet-preview-version